netdata/netdata/collectors/ebpf.plugin/README.md

 much more sophisticated metrics.
 You can now use the eBPF to gather deeper insights without affecting the performance of your complex applications at any load.

+eBPF monitoring is complex and produces a large volume of metrics.
+We've discovered scenarios where the eBPF plugin significantly increases kernel memory usage by several hundred MB.

+If your node is experiencing high memory usage and there is no obvious culprit to be found in the `apps.mem` chart, consider testing for high kernel memory usage by [disabling eBPF monitoring](#configuration).
+Next, [restart Netdata](/docs/configure/start-stop-restart.md) with `sudo systemctl restart netdata` to see if system memory usage (see the `system.ram` chart) has dropped significantly.

+Beginning with `v1.31`, kernel memory usage is configurable via the [`pid table size` setting](#ebpf-load-mode) in `ebpf.conf`.

 ## SELinux

 When [SELinux](https://www.redhat.com/en/topics/linux/what-is-selinux) is enabled, it may prevent `ebpf.plugin` from